 Adherence to HIV Treatment Procedures

-The effectiveness of our HIV treatment is dependent on your medication compliance, which is crucial.
+The HIV treatment effectiveness is dependent on your medication compliance, which is crucial.
 Tips and techniques we suggest to our patients for retaining adherence

 - Establish a Routine: Include medication in your daily routine and make it a habit.